 Shoe for Boys

 The Excelsior Shoe Company took advantage of the opportunity to associate their advertising with the new Boy Scout movement that began in 1910.
 They created a "Boy Scout" shoe and tokens issued between July 1910 and January 1914.
-The tokens were manufactured by Schwaab Stamp & Seal Company of Milwaukee, Wisconsin and Whitehead & Hoag Company of Newark, New Jersey.
+The tokens were manufactured by Schwaab Stamp & Seal Company of Milwaukee, and the Wisconsin and Whitehead & Hoag Company of Newark, New Jersey.

 The wording on the tokens, "Boy Scouts" & "Medal" were brand names of shoes made by Excelsior.
 Tokens were usually bronze or brass and some were zinc.
 Sterling silver tokens were also made in some varieties for Scoutmasters that had his entire troop buy Excelsior shoes.
 From the research I have done, I believe the Belle Meade Shoe Co. reverse was made around 1916.

 I've classified the rider on horseback tokens into 6 major Versions: